google/oss-fuzz/docs/getting-started/new_project_guide.md

 Badge](https://oss-fuzz-build-logs.storage.googleapis.com/badges/curl.svg)

 Once your project has started building, we'd love it if you added our badge in your project's README.
-This allows you to check your oss-fuzz integration status at a glance.
+This allows you to see bugs found by your OSS-Fuzz integration at a glance.
 See [brotli](https://github.com/google/brotli#introduction)'s README for an example.